AnabelleCouleau/landslides/README.md

 ![Landslides by Department](https://github.com/AnabelleCouleau/landslides/blob/main/landslides_by_dept.png)

 -	Distribution of Landslides across municipalities in the top 3 most affected department.
-From this graph we can observe that Antioquia has a lot of municipalities affected by a small number of derrumbe during the period 1998-2022, while Boyaca and Cundinamarca have a smaller number of municipalities affected by a large number of landslides, that is landslides is more concentrated spatially in some municipalities in Boyaca and Cundinamarca
+From this graph we can observe that Antioquia has a lot of municipalities affected by a small number of derrumbe during the period 1998-2022, while Boyaca and Cundinamarca have a smaller number of municipalities affected by a large number of landslides, i.e. landslides are more concentrated spatially in some municipalities in Boyaca and Cundinamarca

 ![Landslides by Department](https://github.com/AnabelleCouleau/landslides/blob/main/landslides_dist_top3.png)